isekream/CodeCompass/windsurfrules.md

 - Rescue specific exceptions rather than general `Exception` or `StandardError`; use `ensure` blocks for cleanup code.
 - Use Bundler for dependency management; specify appropriate version constraints in `Gemfile` and always commit `Gemfile.lock` for applications.

+### iOS/Swift Rules
+- Follow Swift API Design Guidelines and use SwiftLint/SwiftFormat for consistent style enforcement.
+- Prefer `struct` (value type) over `class` (reference type) for data models where identity isn't crucial.
+- Declare variables as immutable (`let`) by default; only use `var` when mutation is required.
+- Handle optionals safely with optional binding (`if let`, `guard let`) or nil-coalescing (`??`); avoid force unwrapping (`!`).
+- Use Swift's strong type system; avoid `Any` or `AnyObject` unless absolutely necessary.
+- Prefer modern Swift concurrency (`async`/`await`, `actor`) over callback-based approaches or GCD.
+- Choose appropriate UI framework (UIKit vs SwiftUI) based on project requirements and target platforms.
+- Prevent memory leaks by avoiding retain cycles; use `[weak self]` in closures and `weak var delegate` for delegates.
+- Perform all UI updates on the main thread/actor; offload long-running tasks to background threads.
+- Use Instruments for profiling (CPU, memory, energy); profile on real devices for accurate performance measurements.

+### Android/Kotlin Rules
+- Prefer Kotlin over Java for new Android development; follow official Kotlin Coding Conventions and Android Kotlin Style Guide.
+- Embrace Kotlin's null safety features; use non-nullable types by default and avoid force unwrapping (`!!`).
+- Prefer immutable variables (`val`) and collections; use `data class` for immutable data holders.
+- Use scope functions (`let`, `run`, `apply`, `also`) appropriately and extension functions for utility methods.
+- Follow recommended MVVM/MVI architecture with Android Architecture Components (ViewModel, LiveData/StateFlow, Room).
+- Use dependency injection frameworks like Hilt or Koin to manage dependencies and improve testability.
+- Prefer Jetpack Compose for new UIs; follow unidirectional data flow and proper state management principles.
+- Use Kotlin Coroutines for asynchronous operations within appropriate lifecycle-aware scopes (`viewModelScope`, `lifecycleScope`).
+- Use appropriate solutions for background tasks: Coroutines for scope-bound operations, WorkManager for deferrable work.
+- Secure sensitive data with Android Keystore via Jetpack Security; use proper permissions and secure IPC mechanisms.

 ### CSS/SCSS Rules
 - Use consistent formatting with 2-space indentation and meaningful whitespace.
 - Prefer classes over IDs and tag selectors for styling components.